gloryodeyemi/Beauty_Purchase_Analysis/README.md

 docker compose up --build -d
 ```
 * Access the Airflow web UI at http://localhost:8080.
-* Navigate to Admin -> Connections and create a new Snowflake and Google connections using your account information.
+* Navigate to Admin -> Connections and create a new Snowflake and Google connection using your account information.
 * Trigger the beauty_purchase_pipeline DAG to extract, transform, and load the data into Snowflake.

 #### 6. Verify Data in Snowflake
 * Use Snowflake's UI to query your fact and related dimension tables.
 * Confirm that your data is correctly inserted and transformed.

-#### 7. Visualize with Tableau Cloud
+#### 7. Visualize with Tableau Desktop
-* Sign in to Tableau Cloud.
+* Sign in to Tableau Desktop.
 * Connect Tableau to your Snowflake database.
 * Use the Snowflake credentials and warehouse info configured in data_model.sql.
 * Recreate or import the dashboard using images & icons in resources/.